Sense-X/Co-DETR/README.md

 1. **Encoder optimization**: The proposed training scheme can easily enhance the encoder's learning ability in end-to-end detectors by training multiple parallel auxiliary heads supervised by one-to-many label assignments.
 2. **Decoder optimization**: We conduct extra customized positive queries by extracting the positive coordinates from these auxiliary heads to improve attention learning of the decoder.
-3. **State-of-the-art performance**: Incorporated with the ViT-L backbone (304M parameters), we achieve the 65.6\% mAP on MS COCO test-dev, outperforming previous methods with much fewer model sizes.
+3. **State-of-the-art performance**: Incorporated with the ViT-L backbone (304M parameters), we achieve the 65.6\% AP on MS COCO test-dev, outperforming previous methods with much fewer model sizes.

 ![teaser](figures/framework.png)